 All the cashews commercially sold are already roasted (even the ones termed as raw).
 If you buy cashews from a store that says roasted, it merely means it is roasted for the second time.

 The cashew nut is the seed nestled inside a shell that grows on the fruit of the cashew tree.
 The shell is toxic, so the nut has to be removed before it can be eaten.
 This is typically done by roasting the nut in the shell; the shells are then removed by hand.
 Raw cashews, therefore, are not really raw; they have already been roasted to remove the shell.
 Cashews marketed as roasted have been roasted a second time, after they have been removed from the shell.
 Source- Our everyday life

 Cashew cream or cashew paste stores well in your refrigerator.
 Store it in an airtight container, and it is good for 1-2 weeks.

 For a longer shelf life, store the paste in the freezer.
 It stays good for 4-6 months.

-- 2 cups of soaked Cashews (ideally soaked for 2 hours)
+- 2 cups of raw, Roasted Cashews

 - About 3/4 cup of water to make a thick paste.